Riftbound FAQ

 Switcheroo

-Up-to-date: This page references the current core rules document version (1.2).
+Up-to-date: This page has been reviewed against the current core rules document (version 1.3).

-Switcheroo doesn't actually swap Might values - it determines the difference in effective Might when it resolves and applies +X/-X Might modifiers respectively.
-Nothing more, nothing less.
+Switcheroo does not swap might values directly — it determines the difference in current might at resolution and applies +X/-X modifiers accordingly.

 Can I apply equipment bonuses or passive effects after Switcheroo resolves?

-No. Equipment bonuses, battlefield passives, and conditional abilities are already factored into the current Might when Switcheroo resolves.
+No. Equipment bonuses, battlefield passives, and conditional abilities are already factored into current might when Switcheroo resolves.

-Consider this example: You have a unit with 2 base Might and attached equipment granting +3 Might, giving it 5 current Might total.
-Your opponent has a 1 Might unit at the same battlefield.
-When Switcheroo resolves, it calculates the difference of 4, then applies -4 to your unit and +4 to your opponent's unit.
-Your unit ends up with 1 Might while your opponent's unit has 5 Might.
+You have a unit with 2 base might and attached equipment granting +3 might, giving it 5 current might.
+Your opponent has a 1 might unit at the same battlefield.
+When Switcheroo resolves, it calculates a difference of 4 and applies -4 to your unit and +4 to your opponent's.
+Your unit ends up at 1 might; your opponent's at 5.
+The equipment bonus was already included in the calculation — you cannot reapply the +3 afterwards.

 What happens when equipment detaches or passives stop applying after Switcheroo?